deckhouse/deckhouse/modules/400-descheduler/docs/README.md

 ### HighNodeUtilization

 This strategy finds nodes that are under utilized and evicts Pods in the hope that these Pods will be scheduled compactly into fewer nodes.
-This strategy must be used with the scheduler strategy `MostRequestedPriority`
+This strategy must be used with the scheduler strategy `MostRequestedPriority`.

 The thresholds for identifying underutilized nodes are currently preset and cannot be changed:
 * Criteria to identify underutilized nodes: